SHTOOLS/SHTOOLS/README.md

 ## How do I use SHTOOLS? ##

 SHTOOLS is invoked by standard subroutine and function calls in your fortran 90/95 program.
-For some routines, it will be necessary to have installed the freely available Fourier transform package FFTW (http://www.fftw.org), and the linear algebra packages LAPACK (http://www.netlib.org/lapack/) and BLAS (http://www.netlib.org/blas/).
+For some routines, it will be necessary to have installed the freely available Fourier transform package [FFTW](http://www.fftw.org), and the linear algebra packages [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/).

 ## How much does it cost? ##

 The SHTOOLS software package is free.
-Two free Fortran 95 compilers exist (gfortran as part of GCC, http://gcc.gnu.org/, and g95, http://www.g95.org/).
+Two free Fortran 95 compilers exist (gfortran as part of [GCC](http://gcc.gnu.org/) and [g95](http://www.g95.org/)).
 SHTOOLS can be modified and distributed according to the revised BSD license.